-But fermentation is not limited alcoholic beverages.
-For instance, did you know sauerkraut is fermented cabbage?
-Or that both coffee and chocolate are made using fermentation?
+But it is not limited alcoholic beverages.
+For instance, did you know sauerkraut, coffee and chocolate are made utilizing fermentation?

 Now yeast is a budding, single-cell fungus.
-So fungus can be used for fermentation.
+So fungus can serve a useful purpose.

-An interesting “perq” of lacto-fermentation is that the lactic acid lowers pH, which prevents the growth of undesirable bacteria.
+An interesting benefit of lacto-fermentation is that the lactic acid lowers pH, which prevents the growth of undesirable bacteria.

-The fermentation in coffee is more complex.
-It involves yeast, bacteria, and mold.
+The fermentation in coffee is a bit more complex.
+It employs yeast, bacteria, AND mold.
 The fermented substance is mucilage.
 So, what is mucilage?

-Mucilage is a gooey, sugar-containing, sticky substance found in certain microorganisms and plants.
+Mucilage is a gooey, sugar-containing, sticky substance found in certain plants and microorganisms.
 Are you familiar with mucilage glue?
-Or with Metamucil®?
+Or with Metamucil™?
 This product is derived from the mucilaginous psyllium plant.

 A full range of yeast, bacteria, and mold contributes to the process, though at different times during the process.
-Also, temperature plays an important role, as does fermentation time.
+Also, temperature plays an important role.
 A superb article on chocolate fermentation is listed in the references section.

-Molding and “fermenting” can ruin food items for general use.
+Mold and ferment can ruin food items for general use.
 Milk sours.
-Bread molds. yet applied in special ways, it can actually improve flavor and can aid nutrition (e.g., probiotics).
+Bread molds.
+Yet applied in special cases, it can actually improve flavor and can aid nutrition (e.g., probiotics).